gruntwork-io/terragrunt/docs/_docs/02_features/provider-cache.md

 * ~/.terraform.d/plugins on other systems

 As an example, plugin `template v2.2.0` for `darwin-arm64`, see [Template v2.2.0 does not have a package available - Mac M1](https://discuss.hashicorp.com/t/template-v2-2-0-does-not-have-a-package-available-mac-m1/35099), and the solution for it [https://github.com/kreuzwerker/m1-terraform-provider-helper](https://github.com/kreuzwerker/m1-terraform-provider-helper)

+#### How forwarding Terraform requests through the cache server works

+Terraform has the official documented setting [network_mirror](https://developer.hashicorp.com/terraform/cli/config/config-file#network_mirror), that works great, but has one significant drawback for the local cache server - the need to use https connections with a trusted certificate.
+Luckily, there is another way - using the undocumented setting [host](https://github.com/hashicorp/terraform/issues/28309).